 A home solar power system is a simple way to use sunlight to generate electricity for your house.
 Instead of relying only on traditional power sources, you can use solar energy to run appliances, lights, and devices.

-Key Components of a Solar System
+Parts of a Solar System

 A typical system includes: